 For more information on positive teacher language, see The Power of Our Words or The Power of Our Words for Middle School.

-Written by Alicia Cardina, consultant for the Center for Responsive Schools
+Alicia Cardina is a consultant for Center for Responsive Schools.